Major software components and object classes

 directly if you can - the drf class is generally more convenient.

 - Lower level class for parsing an XML primitives config

 file (that is, the list of all available primitives).

 - The Calibration Database class.
 Maintains an index of available

 calibration files and has tools for looking up the best one for a given task.

 - This class provides the bidirectional communication flow between the two IDL sessions.

-In one IDL session, it is started directly to creates and runs the Launcher window with buttons to
+In one IDL session, it is started directly to create and run the Launcher window that provides buttons to

 start the other programs.
 Another copy of it gets loaded inside